- March 25, 2019

 Mark F. Augusta is a Financial Advisor at Hilltop Securities, Inc. in Del Mar, California.
 Mark Augusta has been in the securities industry since 1986 and previously worked at Baraban Securities, Inc. Miller & Schroeder Financial, Inc., Piper Jaffray & Co., Stone & Youngberg, LLC and Wedbush Securities, Inc.

-According to publicly available records released by the Financial Industry Regulatory Authority (FINRA), Mark Augusta has nineteen customer complaint disclosures on his CRD, alleging various sales practice violations.
+According to publicly available records released by the Financial Industry Regulatory Authority (FINRA), Mark Augusta has twenty-one (21) customer complaint disclosures on his CRD, alleging various sales practice violations.
 Among the customer complait disclosures include the following:

-- August 2018 – “Unsuitable investments, breach of fiduciary duty, misrepresentations/omissions, negligence and violations of California securities laws.”
-The alleged damages are $97,774.
+• August 2018—”Unsuitable investments, breach of fiduciary duty, misrepresentations/omissions, negligence and violations of California securities laws.”
+The matter settled for $75,000.

-- July 2018 – “Claimants allege employing firms failed to supervise representative, misrepresentation by omission with respect to the disclosure of representative’s regulatory and disciplinary history, unsuitable recommendations, and financial abuse of an elder.”
-The alleged damages are $375,000.
+• July 2018—”Claimants allege employing firms failed to supervise representative, misrepresentation by omission with respect to the disclosure of representative’s regulatory and disciplinary history, unsuitable recommendations, and financial abuse of an elder.”
+The matter settled for $87,500.

 For a copy of Mark Augusta’s CRD, click https://brokercheck.finra.org/individual/summary/1333913#disclosuresSection